geeta06/ImdbRestApis/README.md

 ]
 return 500 Internal Server Error

--
+Search Movie[GET]

-Public Api to search any movie from Database based its name, popularity, imdb_score, director name, genre to search by name
+Public Api to search any movie from Database based its name, popularity, imdb_score, director name, genre.
+You can use Genre can be from the below list
+Eg. ADVENTURE, FAMILY, FANTASY, MUSICAL, ACTION, SCI-FI, DRAMA, WAR

+To search by name

 Url
 http://flask-imdb-apis.herokuapp.com/api/v1/search/movie?name=Kong

 return
+Success Response
 Code : 200
 Response :
    	[